In a student’s junior year, his St. Louis U. High school counselor is available to see him at any time in order to

-help them continue their process of self-discovery
+help him continue his process of self-discovery,

 Junior year is also the time when college counselors and students begin to discuss the college search and college planning process.
 Please refer to the College Counseling page for additional information.